What to expect

 What you need for your appointment:

-- New patient appointments with an acute condition last about 30-45 minutes.
+New patient appointments with an acute condition last about 30-45 minutes.
 Established patients will usually last under 30 minutes.
 One Family Medicine attempts to get our patients feeling better with same day appointments for acute conditions.
+If you need to be seen the same day please CALL the office directly to schedule.

-- Dr Pratt is available to answer questions regarding your current treatment plan via phone or email.
-She also has a “Sick Child” line that is dedicated to supporting parents when their children are sick and can be called after office hours.
+Our doctors are available to answer questions regarding your current treatment plan via phone or email.
+There is also has a “Sick Child” line that is dedicated to supporting parents when their children are sick and can be called after office hours.

 What is unique about the health care I will receive with One Family Medicine?